 - Resale Homes Only

 Nebraska is a scenic state composed of many different cities, counties, and municipalities with plenty to do year round and many amenities, activities, and events to keep residents active in the community.
 The state has plenty to offer at an affordable price, with active adults moving to Nebraska to find out what is so wonderful about this unique state.

-Climate & Geography
+Climate and Geography

-Recreation, Culture & Entertainment
+Recreation, Culture, & Entertainment

 Cost of Living & Taxes

 Nebraska’s cost of living index is lower than the national cost of living index, with housing, utilities, transportation, being some factors that fall below the national average and health and grocery factors being higher than the national average.

 Income tax ranges between 2.46 percent and 6.84 percent.
 Nebraska includes social security income in income tax with the exception of gross income that is less than or equal to $58,000 for married couples or $43,000 for other filers.
 Nebraskans also pay taxes on IRAs, 410(k)s, and private and public pensions with the exception of railroad retirement benefits which are tax exempt.
 Homeowners over the age of 65 can expect tax breaks depending on income with homestead exemptions for single filers earning less than $28,200 or married filers earning less than $33,100.

 Nebraska has plenty of nationally renowned hospitals including the Nebraska Medicine-Nebraska Medical Center, ranking No. 1 in Nebraska with national ranks and a high performance badge for multiple specialties and procedures.
 Other high performing medical centers include the Bryan Medical Center, Nebraska Methodist Hospital, and Creighton University Medical Center Bergan Mercy.
 However, there are over a hundred hospitals available to residents across the state.